boto/botoflow/doc/source/concepts.rst

 list that you want the worker to poll.
 Similarly, a task list can be specified when you schedule a task using the :py:class:`awsflow.options.activity_options` context manager.
-If you don't specify a task list, the AWS Flow Framework in Python will use a default one to schedule the task.
+If you don't specify a task list, the botoflow will use a default one to schedule the task.
 The default task list is specified when a type is registered with Amazon SWF.